 Why Zoe is taking Ontario to court for weakening its climate targets:

 Home to me is: “Peterborough.
-With the people I love – my family and boyfriend.”
+With the people I love.”

 Shaelyn Wabegijig grew up in Rama First Nation, and her people are Algonquin from Timiskaming First Nation.
-She is Caribou Clan and resides in Nogojiwanong (Peterborough) where she is learning to speak Anishinaabemowin.
-Shaelyn is working on a project that will assert Indigenous-led conservation in Ontario.
-She works to empower youth and Indigenous Peoples to steward the lands and waters for future generations.
+She is Caribou Clan and resides in Nogojiwanong (Peterborough).
+Shaelyn has worked in Indigenous-led conservation and has now started a master’s degree in Indigenous governance at the University of Victoria.